Our Methodology

 - A "last reviewed" date

-For Blackjack, Roulette, Baccarat, and Craps, our simulations reflect the games' true, knowable odds.
-Slots are different: real slot machines use proprietary, undisclosed math, so our slots feature is an illustrative model of how RTP and variance behave — clearly labeled, never presented as the odds of any real machine.
+For our table and card games: Blackjack, Roulette, Baccarat, Craps, Casino War, Three Card Poker, Four Card Poker, Let It Ride, Mississippi Stud, Spanish 21, and Double Down Madness; our simulations reflect the games' true, knowable odds.
+Slots are different: real slot machines use proprietary, undisclosed math, so our slots feature is an illustrative model of how RTP and variance behave, clearly labeled, never presented as the odds of any real machine.

 Independently reviewed

 Sometimes complex math is easy to get subtly wrong, so we don't just take our own word for it.
-Before a simulator — or any other complex calculation — goes live, we put it through independent adversarial review: a separate AI system that didn't build it checks the math, runs the full automated test suite, and actively tries to break it — out-of-sequence inputs, edge cases, and unstated assumptions.
+Our core simulators (Blackjack, Roulette, Baccarat, Craps, and the Slots model) went through independent adversarial review: a separate AI system that didn't build it checks the math, runs the full automated test suite, and actively tries to break it: out-of-sequence inputs, edge cases, and unstated assumptions.
 For Blackjack we ran five such review passes, fixing each real finding with a regression test and re-reviewing until it held up.
-This is a software code-and-methodology review by a separate model — not an audit or certification by a credentialed third party — and we keep any unresolved limitations visible rather than hiding them.
+This is a software code-and-methodology review by a separate model, not an audit or certification by a credentialed third party, and we keep any unresolved limitations visible rather than hiding them.

 Blackjack validation (current): engine 0.4 · 137 fast regression tests, 4 high-sample validation tests, and a regenerated 240-rule finite-edge table; last independently reviewed 2026-06-21 (5 review passes).